A Casimir-like probe for 4D Einstein-Gauss-Bonnet gravity: Our spacetime geometry and the choice of field modes

 where $\pm$ sign inside brackets denotes Gauss-Bonnet (GB) and GR branches, respectively.
 Here, we focus solely on the GR branch, as the GB branch is deemed unphysical \cite{Fernandes:2022zrq}.
 To determine the event horizon radius, we set

 which yields

-of which the one with plus sign is the real exterior horizon of the black hole.
-Thus, our event horizon is located at $ r_{\rm g} = r_{\pm} = M^2 + \sqrt{M^2 - \alpha} $.
-The parameter $\alpha$ can take both positive and negative values within the range $-32M^2 \leq \alpha \leq 4M^2$, as indicated in Refs. \cite{Guo:2020zmf, Konoplya:2020bxa} (also see \cite{Glavan:2019inb}).
+of which the one with plus sign is the (outer) horizon of the black hole.
+The parameter $\alpha$ can take both positive and negative values, as indicated in Refs. \cite{Guo:2020zmf, Konoplya:2020bxa} (also see \cite{Glavan:2019inb}).
+Moreover, for $\alpha>0$, there is a minimum mass of the black hole given by

+below which $f(r)$ does not vanish and one encounters naked singularities.
+The negative values of $\alpha$ have been shown to be tightly constrained \cite{Charmousis:2021npl,Clifton:2020xhc}.
+In this paper, working in natural units, we take range of $\alpha$ as $[-1,1]$, consistent with Eq.\ref{rad}.
+If one likes to compute parameters in dimensional units, then one notes that mass $M$ in Eq. \ref{bound} has to be replaced by $GM/c^2$, which in view of Eq. \ref{rad} necessitates $\alpha<G^2M^2/c^4$ to avoid any naked singularity.
+The bounds for values of $\alpha$ as noted in \cite{Charmousis:2021npl} for the case of black holes vis-à-vis gravitational wave event GW$190814$ \cite{LIGOScientific:2020zkf} are $-10^{-30}\rm m^2\leq \alpha< 5.9\times 10^{7}\rm m^2$, which are tighter (especially for negative $\alpha$) than the bounds provided in Ref.\cite{Clifton:2020xhc} with $-10^{10}<\alpha<10^9\rm m^2$.
+The range $\alpha\in [-1,1]$ we consider in this work is in natural units which makes them arbitrary and hence suitable for any constraints and system of units.
+However, all calculations done in this paper should be viewed in compliance with the bounds provided in Refs. \cite{Charmousis:2021npl,Clifton:2020xhc}.

 It is evident that a positive GB coupling constant $\alpha$ decreases the black hole horizon radius, whereas a negative $\alpha$ increases it.
 The limit $\alpha = 0$ corresponds to the Schwarzschild black hole in GR.
 These relationships are illustrated graphically in Fig. \ref{frrgplot}.